jrebeh/PyProtif/README.md

 You should now have the entry *`PLUGIN NAME`* in your 'Plugin' menu then 'Legacy Plugins'.

-Python routines were added at the top of the plugin source code to install the libraries that are not found in the default setup of Python to avoid errors during the initialization of the plugin (like the `requests` and `selenium` modules).
+Python routines were added at the top of the plugin source code to install the libraries that are not found in the default setup of Python to avoid errors during the initialization of the plugin.